NCIOCPL/r4r-app/README.md

 import initializeR4R from 'r4r-app'
 ```

-If you want to include the output stylesheet you need to specify the path, like so:
+If you want to include the R4R stylesheet you need to specify the path, like so:
 ```
 import 'r4r-app/build/static/css/main.css'
 ```